MikeBick/WeatherTest/README.md

 - speak with Dev team about adding some page fully loaded indicators (aids testability)
   - implement TODO's marked in code
 - there are some product expected behaviours that would need clarified by PO. (see TODO's in feature files)
-- improve the logging to add timings and functions (i.e. where are we)
+- improve the logging to add timings and function titles (i.e. where are we)
+- structure the utility modules into seperate folder from the .feature files.

 ### Trade offs